rubymonsters/learning_material/2014-07-07/hangman/README.md

-== RAILS Hangman
+# RAILS Hangman

-The files that you should pay attention to are ``app/controllers/hangman_controller.rb`` and ``app/views/hangman/index.html.erb``.

-This app should just work by running
+The modified files in this project are:
+- app/controllers/hangman_controller.rb
+- app/views/hangman/index.html.erb
+- config/routes.rb

+To run the app, type this commands in your terminal

     bundle
     rails s

 Please be aware that CSRF Protection is disabled in ``app/controllers/application_controller.rb`` :)